An Aligned Workplace Culture Matters

 The Definition of an Aligned Workplace Culture

 An aligned workplace culture means that “how and why things are done” is highly attuned with “what needs to gets done” from a strategy perspective.
-Creating alignment between strategy and culture allows everyone to become interdependent and act with a more unified and harmonious mindset.
+Creating alignment between strategy and culture allows individuals and teams to become interdependent and act with a more unified and harmonious mindset.

 An Aligned Culture is Different than a Healthy Culture